Rocsg/FijiRelax/README.md

 ## Preparing your data

-FijiRleax needs properly formatted dataset:
+FijiRleax needs a properly formatted dataset:
 - Nifti 4D images, or a set of Nifti 3D images
 - Dicom dirs with 3D images, or a set of dirs with 2D images

 ## The interface

-FijiRelax interface have four main panels :
+FijiRelax's interface has four main panels :
 - With the first panel, you can import / open / export data.
 - The second panel holds the processing routines.
 - The third panel contains the explorer button.